ShadaabHasan/F1-Data-Visualisation/README.md

    - Clear differentiation and better visual analysis through seperate red and blue lines for grid position and final position.
    - Gaps present in the graph are due to DNF

+9. **Pit Stop Time Distribution by Team:**
+   - Visualizes pit stop time distribution for each team.
+   - Removed extreme values using the 90th percentile for clarity.
+   - Highlights team consistency and variability in pit stops.
+   - Pit stop times are in seconds for better readability.

 ## Plots Gallery
 Click on the plots to zoom in for a clearer view.
    <p align="center"><img src="https://github.com/user-attachments/assets/d17455eb-01b9-4b8b-a7a3-b3cbf8eeb1ea" width="32%" />